indra-labs/indra/doc/whitepaper.md

 there can be pings, which are short packets and do not need path diagnostics, so they are cheap for monitoring liveness.

-In addition, nodes monitor the state of other nodes in the clear and if the (uncharged) traffic of asking for status updates from peers reveals a node is unresponsive this is a back channel that can be used to trigger a circuit path change to route around a dead router.
+In addition, nodes monitor the state of other nodes in the clear when gossiping status updates and advertisements, and if the (uncharged) traffic of asking for status updates from peers reveals a node is unresponsive this is a back channel that can be used to trigger a circuit path change to route around a dead router.